kuopinghsu/biriscv/README.md

 TB: Aborted at 14088860 ns
 ```

----
+### Run dhrystone in memory via cache

-The output of dhrystone is;
+This is the results of running dhrystone in memory using gcc-10.2.0.

 ```
         SystemC 2.3.3-Accellera --- May 18 2021 20:21:23